HideakiAtsuyo/Agile.Net-String-Encrypt-Remake/README.md

 Agile.Net Obfuscator String Encryption Remake

-Just added a very useless kind of Arg WaterMark 🤔

 You can check the samples (one is original Agile.Net and the other is the "remake")